abbreviatedman/entering-the-web-dev-industry/tdd/assignment/readme.md

 2. Write a function (or edit the function if you've written it) so that it takes in the input and returns the valid output.

+You can call it whatever you'd like and write whatever code you'd like, of course, but here is a suggested solution:

 ``` javascript
 function getCartTotal(cart) {
   if (cart.length === 0) {